 At Burr Morse, you’ll have a maple sugar house tour and tasting, wander a nature trail, visit the country store, and explore the farm.

 Have Fun at a Resort

-There are various resorts in New England that offers activities perfect for the fall.
+There are various resorts in New England that offer activities perfect for the fall.

-One is the Killington Resort, which offers gondola rides just over a mile long to the top of 4,241-foot Killington Peak for breathtaking views- and a lodge with refreshments at the top.
+One is Killington Resort, which offers gondola rides just over a mile long to the top of 4,241-foot Killington Peak for breathtaking views, plus a lodge with refreshments at the top.

 The resort also has access to 15 miles of hiking trails in addition to the Appalachian and Long Trails; and features other activities to enjoy like biking, golf, ATV tours, and more.